Skip to Content

 Spain’s 17 autonomous regions have strong identities of their own, stemming from the fact that they used to be a number of separate kingdoms.

-Unification started when Ferdinand of Aragon and Isabella of Castile married in 1469.
-There has been a lot of agitation in some regions, most notably Catalonia, for independence from Spain.
+Unification started when Ferdinand of Aragon and Isabella of Castile married in 1469, although there has been a push for independence in some regions – particularly Catalonia.

 A Spanish Author Wrote the First Modern Novel

-A Spanish author changed the face of contemporary literature.
+Love to read?
+Did you know it was a Spanish author who defined the face of contemporary literature?
 Miguel de Cervantes is thought to have created the first modern novel when he wrote Don Quixote.

 The Ingenious Nobleman of Don Quixote of La Mancha follows a nobleman who is obsessed with chivalry and sets out to become a knight-errant, before embarking on a set of adventures and experiences that lead him to renounce his chivalric ideals on his deathbed.

-The festival has been going since 1945, when a young man flew into a fit of rage and started throwing tomatoes at his friends – more people joined in, and so a tradition was born.
+La Tomatina has been going since 1945, when a young man flew into a fit of rage and started throwing tomatoes at his friends – more people joined in – and so a tradition was born.

-Authorities banned the festivities in the fifties but it was restored in 1957 after the residents held a mock-funeral with a tomato in a coffin to mourn their much-loved festivity.
+Authorities banned the festivities in the fifties but it was restored in 1957 after the residents held a mock-funeral with a tomato in a coffin to mourn their much-loved festivity (gotta love that Spanish humour).
 It has been going strong ever since.

 There’s a tradition that you should eat 12 grapes as the clock rings in the new year.
 The idea is that you eat a grape on each stroke of midnight – if you manage to do it, you’ll have good luck for the new year.